Being one of the world’s best preserved medieval cities, it’s easy to feel like you’re stepping back in time when visiting Regensburg, Germany.

 Its twin steeples are nearly 350 feet high, meaning you can see them from just about anywhere.
 Unfortunately the cathedral fell victim to fires, and had to be painstakingly rebuilt in the 1300s.

 The cathedral is impressive from the outside, and it’s well worth a visit inside (entry is free) to see features including the altar and colourful stained glass windows which date back to the 14th century.

 Today, it’s…a stone bridge.
-A bridge that just so happens to be under major construction, so it will still be a few years until all the scaffolding that covers it will be removed.
 But there’s no denying it’s stood the test of time, and is still worth seeing if you find yourself in Regensburg.